 Gemia Island is 5 km from the east coast of peninsular Malaysia in the state of Terengganu, just north-west of Kapas Island.
 Boats to the island depart from Marang jetty which is a 30 minute drive south of Kuala Terengganu.

-Boat tickets can be bought at the jetty in Marang or pre-arranged with the resort and included in your package.
-There are regular transfers throughout the day and according to demand.
+Boat tickets can be bought at the jetty in Marang or pre-arranged with the resort usually included in your package.
+There are regular transfers throughout the day depending on the demands.
 Boat operators that offer transfers to the neighbouring Kapas Island also do transfers to Gemia in the same trip.
 Return trips cost around RM 25 and take 15 minutes by speedboat.
-Slower, cheaper boats are also available but take 30 minutes.
+Slower, cheaper boats are also available but would take about 30 minutes.

 Getting to Marang